Garam Masala Recipe (Better Than Store-Brought)

 Variations

-As with most Indian recipes, there are regional variations for garam masala.
-The proportions and types of spices used are different.
-For example, the Punjabi Garam Masala recipe (which I have shared below) has more coriander seeds and fragrant spices than my classic, everyday garam masala discussed above.
+For example, the Punjabi Garam Masala recipe has more coriander seeds and fragrant spices than my classic, everyday garam masala discussed above.

-This Punjabi garam masala is an heirloom passed down to me from my mother-in-Law.
 Every Punjabi home has their own versions of making this spice blend, and this one is a favorite in our home.

-Other variations of garam masala recipe do not include coriander seeds, because coriander is a cooling spice and adding it reduces the heat in the masala.
+Some variations of garam masala recipe do not include coriander seeds, because coriander is a cooling spice and adding it reduces the heat in the masala.
 I add them in this recipe for aroma, flavor and to balance the heat.

 FAQs